TylerTemp/SaintsField/README.md

     /// Allow non-public types.
     /// </summary>
     AllowInternal = 1 << 6,

-    /// <summary>
-    /// Group the list by the assmbly short name.
-    /// </summary>
-    GroupAssmbly = 1 << 7,
-    /// <summary>
-    /// Group the list by the type namespace.
-    /// </summary>
-    GroupNameSpace = 1 << 8,
 }
 ```

-Please note: if you have many type options, the big dropdown list might be SLOW.
+Please note: if you have many type options, the big dropdown list will be SLOW.

 Example: